 The MLIS can be completed entirely online, but some classes offer face-to-face components.
 You will also need to be able to complete an in-person internship at a school library or school libraries in your area.

 The MLIS can be completed entirely online, from any location.
-Occasionally, face-to-face and hybrid classes may be offered at five different locations:
+Occasionally, face-to-face and hybrid classes may be offered at four different locations:

 - Kansas City, Missouri